odedlaz/oded.blog/source/_posts/From-Ghost-to-Hexo.md

 #### Server runtime with no server features

 Ghost doesn't offer any dynamic features, and honestly - I don't really need any.
-My entire blog is static, except for the comments part which is provided by [Disqus](disqus.com).
+My entire blog is static, except for comments which are provided by [Disqus](disqus.com).

 That means I needed to setup a server for a (de-facto) static website.